Sanctions against Russia

 Bilateral support for Ukraine

-Across all government departments, Germany is providing a wide range of bilateral assistance both to Ukraine as well as to Ukrainian people in Germany.
-A significant share (€6.24 billion) of this assistance comes from the Federal Ministry of Finance.
+Across all government departments, Germany is providing wide-ranging bilateral assistance both to Ukraine and to Ukrainian people in Germany.
+So far, Germany has made available €47.8 billion for this purpose (as at 31 March 2025).
+A significant share – €7.88 billion – comes from the Federal Ministry of Finance.

 Multilateral financial assistance for Ukraine